 Our paddle boards are inflatable NRS boards, making them easy to transport and great on the water.

 All our major pieces of equipment come with the necessary safety equipment.

 How fit do I need to be to join a kayak expedition?

 We require that each paddler have good overall health, the ability to swim, an eagerness to camp (set that new tent up before your trip!), and a basic comfort level on the ocean.
 However, while good physical fitness and general health are always an asset for enjoying outdoor activities, attitude is often as important as muscle in a strong headwind!

-We average 4 to 6 hours of paddling every day and typically move camp most days.
+On a Gwaii Haanas expedition, we average 4 to 6 hours of paddling every day and typically move camp most days.
 Haida Gwaii weather and sea conditions will ultimately determine how far and which direction we will paddle each day.

-Typically, we attract people who:
+While every trip is different, typically, we attract people who: